JessicaML/ScienceMotion-Static/README.md

 View the list of scientific concepts [here:](https://docs.google.com/spreadsheets/d/1s-CqehOYRcrJmvR3d7WqAs7j7dDJLHuJlcRCXMLvwok/edit#gid=0)

+There is also a list of [cool web design examples](https://docs.google.com/spreadsheets/d/1s-CqehOYRcrJmvR3d7WqAs7j7dDJLHuJlcRCXMLvwok/edit#gid=88152588), which you can contribute to by commenting
+ScienceMotion-static

 Choose one to illustrate and create a pull request!

 ## Other ideas for the project?